HomeBankingBookkeepingTaxesInvoices

 Business Savings

-As your business grows, you may want to consider opening a business savings account.
-This account doesn’t have the same ready access as a checking account.
-Instead, it’s meant to serve as a holding spot for the money you want to save for the future.
-Savings accounts often earn interest, which can help turn your business’s money into an investment in itself.
+As your business grows, consider opening a business savings account.
+This account doesn't have the same ready access as a checking account.
+Instead, it's meant to serve as a holding spot for the money you want to save for the future.
+Savings accounts often earn interest, which can help turn your business's money into an investment.

 Money Market